 Layer with ⅓ of the cheese mixture, then ¼ of the of brisket, mushrooms, and spinach repeat the process three times.
 Top with the grated cheese and cheese mixture.

-Step 6 – How Long to Smoke Cook Brisket Lasagna?
+Step 6 – Cook

 Place the ovenproof dish on a tray to catch any drips.
 Bake for 45 minutes or until the top is golden brown and crisp around the edges.
 Serve immediately

-What Pasta Should Use For Brisket Lasagna
+What Pasta Should You Use For Brisket Lasagna

 You can use any readily available past sheets.
 Fresh lasagna sheets or dried packaged sheets work equally as well.

-What Cheese Should Use For Brisket Lasagne
+What Cheese Should You Use For Brisket Lasagne

 Some Tips and Tricks for Making the Perfect Brisket Lasagna